-$$Z = X + Y = (x_1 x_2 \dots x_n) + (y_1 + y_2 + \dots + y_m)$$ then in order to show that Z is normally distributed, it would suffice to show that X and Y are normally distributed separately and that their sum is also normal.
+$$Z = X + Y = (x_1 x_2 \cdots x_n) + (y_1 + y_2 + \cdots + y_m),$$ then to show that Z is normally distributed, it would suffice to show that X and Y are normally distributed separately and that their sum is also normal.
 Explanations in terms of other, more complicated combinations of sums and products may work in a similar manner.
-But the same problems arise: no combination of sums and products of percentages, "heat treatment", and "machining process" will be a tensile strength.
+But the same problems arise: no combination of sums and products of percentages, 'heat treatment', and 'machining process' will be a tensile strength.

-3.5 Transforming Factors and Sub-Factors
+3.5 Transforming factors and sub-factors

 At the very least, some initial transformation of the variables has to be made.
 The percentage of an element has to become something such as total mass of that element, which may then be rescaled by some physical constant.
-And "heat treatment" and "machining process" need to be specified in some precise way so that they have numerical representations and physical units.
+And 'heat treatment' and 'machining process' need to be specified in some precise way so that they have numerical representations and physical units.
 Perhaps, then, there is some combination of sums and products of the factors that result in the tensile strength of the alloy component.
-But even that may not be enough; more complicated transformations may need to be applied to the factors-exponentials, sinusoidals, hyperbolics, etc.
+But even that may not be enough; more complicated transformations may need to be applied to the factors-exponentials, sinusoidals, hyperbolics, and so on.

 Suppose that there is some set of transformations of the factors $x_i$ such that X is some combination of sums and products of them-call the transformed factors $x'i$ .
 It needs to be the case that the $x'i$ are appropriately distributed.
-However, we rarely know how the factors are distributed-indeed, it is very rare that the factors are even specified and shown that they sum and/or multiply to X. (In section 3.7, I examine a case where the factors are specified and I argue that they don't satisfy the conditions of the CLT.)
+However, we rarely know how the factors are distributed.
+Indeed, it is very rare that the factors are even specified and shown that they sum and/or multiply to X. (In Section 3.7, I examine a case where the factors are specified and I argue that they don't satisfy the conditions of the CLT.)
 It seems that it is often simply assumed that there is some set of appropriate factors that sum and/or multiply to the quantity of interest:

-"...[T]he [CLT] explains the common appearance of the 'Bell Curve' in density estimates applied to real world data.
+[T]he [CLT] explains the common appearance of the 'Bell Curve' in density estimates applied to real world data.
 In cases like electronic noise, examination grades, and so on, we can often regard a single measured value as the weighted average of a large number of small effects.
-Using generalisations of the [CLT], we can then see that this would often (though not always) produce a final distribution that is approximately normal."
-Mandal 2009, p.
-31. (Emphasis added.)
+Using generalisations of the [CLT], we can then see that this would often (though not always) produce a final distribution that is approximately normal.
+(Mandal [2009], p.
+31, emphasis added)

-However, without explicitly knowing what the factors are, what their distributions are, and how they combine to determine the quantity of interest, it seems we can't know whether the CLT actually applies, and therefore whether a CLT-explanation for why the quantity of interest is normally distributed can be given.
+However, without explicitly knowing what the factors are, what their distributions are, and how they combine to determine the quantity of interest, it seems we can't know whether the CLT actually applies, and therefore whether a CLT explanation for why the quantity of interest is normally distributed can be given.